 Alberto Savoia had a successful career as Chief Technology Officer in major companies such as Sun Microsystems, SunLabs, and was Google’s first Engineering Manager.
 As an entrepreneur, however, he realized that building the right thing was more important than building things right.
 He chats with Barry O’Reilly about the pivotal unlearning moments in his life and his new approach to product development.
+Learn more about Pretotyping to Build the Right “It” with Alberto Savoia.

 The Beast of Failure